Kerman Seljuk Sultanate

-Early history of Seljuq dynasty
+Early history

 The Seljuqs originated from the Qynyk branch of the Oghuz Turks, who in the 9th century lived on the periphery of the Muslim world, north of the Caspian Sea and Aral Sea in their Yabghu Khaganate of the Oghuz confederacy, in the Kazakh Steppe of Turkestan.
 During the 10th century, due to various events, the Oghuz had come into close contact with Muslim cities.

 When Seljuq, the leader of the Seljuq clan, had a falling out with Yabghu, the supreme chieftain of the Oghuz, he split his clan off from the bulk of the Tokuz-Oghuz and set up camp on the west bank of the lower Syr Darya.
 Around 985, Seljuq converted to Islam.
 In the 11th century the Seljuqs migrated from their ancestral homelands into mainland Persia, in the province of Khurasan, where they encountered the Ghaznavid empire.
 In 1025, 40,000 families of Oghuz Turks migrated to the area of Caucasian Albania.
 The Seljuqs defeated the Ghaznavids at the Battle of Nasa plains in 1035.
 Tughril, Chaghri, and Yabghu received the insignias of governor, grants of land, and were given the title of dehqan.
 At the Battle of Dandanaqan they defeated a Ghaznavid army, and after a successful siege of Isfahan by Tughril in 1050/51, they established an empire later called the Great Seljuk Empire.
 The Seljuqs mixed with the local population and adopted the Persian culture and Persian language in the following decades.

+Reign of Qavurt

+Establishment

+After the death of 'Adud al-Dawla on 26 March 983, the Buyid dynasty rapidly weakened due to succession conflicts and external threats.
+The Buyid dynasty, which had weakned by the reign of Abu Kalijar, was losing territories and was unable to maintain its suzerainty in occupied regions.
+Following the conquest of Khorasan and the establishment of the Great Seljuk state, Toghrul Bey, the Sultan of the Great Seljuk state, assigned the division of conquered territories among his brothers and nephews and delegated to them the task of conquering new regions.
+His primary goals were, first, to consolidate his authority over the territories he had already brought under his control, and second, to rapidly expand Seljuk power by subjugating additional regions.
+Thus, the empire was divided into provinces, and each trusted relative was not only assigned a province to govern but also tasked with the conquest of neighboring lands.
+Chaghri Beg, as the eldest brother, made Merv and Khorasan his base; and Musa Yabugu was appointed over Bust, Herat, and Sistan.

+Qavurt, the son of Chaghri Beg, chose Nahavand and Kerman.
+Qavurt defeated the Buyid ruler’s army in Kerman and Makran, and brought Kerman under his control.
+There, he established his own sultanate in 1041 CE and became its de facto ruler as a subject of Tughril I.